jmh3434/java-precourse/Precourse Java.md

 }
 ```

-Now, what the Employee will do.. it will take an instance of WhoCanCode ...coder and designer
+Now, what the `Employee` will do.. it will take an instance of `WhoCanCode` ...coder and designer

-Whenever there is an employee, it will take a coder and a designer, and pass that resposibility to them.
+Whenever there is an employee, it will take a coder and a designer, and pass that responsibility to them.

 ```java
 class Employee implements WhoCanCode, WhoCanDesign {